cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 - Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=50 %command% -novid -console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3`
   - 50% resolution scale, skip intro video, and disable dynamic resolution, the last of which can cause white bars on the sides of vision.
 - Crash on launch.
 Need further investigation; Alyx's ability to avoid crashes has never been consistent on my system.

+### ^ Catlateral Damage VR (Proton)
+- Using GE-Proton7-55.
+VR Mode is only available when using the Windows build via Proton.
+- Crash on launch.

 ---